 Yes.
 It's funny.
 I don't struggle to figure out lyrics or titles or songs.
 Because you just have to look outside or I just look around here.
 And I'm going to ride my motorbike from Spain to Austria to That's what I'm going in two weeks.
 It's not hard for me to find inspiration because it's everywhere.
 Every old church, every old village, every old couple, everything I see gives me kind of like hope and inspiration.

 In April you went on your second solo tour named "Music For The People" Tour.
 On your tours every night is different: Different set lists, different stories, different jokes.
-What is for you a good night?
+What is a good night for you?

 Those were the nights, when you're not scared about taboo things.
 When you have no fear and it's a complete success.
 And it's all instinctual.
 Nothing can hurt you.
 You can't hurt anybody.
 Not offensive.
 You figure out the vocabulary were you're just curious and you're just talking like I'm just saying my observations and it's totally working.
 So you can talk about some really crazy shit.